junjason/junjason/README.md

 ### 🧑‍💻 About Me

-I am a Full Stack Developer based in the NYC Area.
+I am a Software Engineer and Full Stack Developer

+- Currently looking for a full-time role
+- My Projects are available at https://www.junjason.com/
+- Feel free to reach out at jjun300700@gmail.com!

+---

 ### 🛠️ Languages, Technologies, & Skills